 Where to Watch: Amazon Prime Video | Hulu

 Did You Know?
-Smoke Signals was the first movie to be written, directed, and co-produced by Native Americans.
+Smoke Signals was the first major film to be written, directed, and co-produced by Native Americans.
 In 2018, the United States Library of Congress selected the film for preservation in the National Film Registry.

 Edge of America (2004)